Stage 2 – Introducing the Winds and Some Scoring

 - Each player is given some paper to record his score.
 It should show two columns headed “Paid” and “Received”

-(Or you could print off this free score sheet)
+(Or you could print off a score sheet)

-There is also a free “Beginner’s score card” which can be printed.
+There is also a “Beginner’s score card” which can be printed.

 Playing the game